 Ask Relative Thoughtful Questions

-Children love nothing more than being asked questions and being asked questions is a crucial part of making math fun again.
+Children love nothing more than being asked questions and being asked questions is a crucial part of making maths fun again.
 If you can tie in these questions with their interests then you can really ignite that spark inside them.
 If they are a football fan, you can ask them to total up the number of goals scored in several games or if they enjoy pizza then you can ask them if ½ of a pizza is bigger than ¾ of a pizza.
-These are the sort of questions that will mean something to them and will enhance their experience of math.
+These are the sort of questions that will mean something to them and will enhance their experience of maths.

-So, math can be a testing and challenging subject for children.
+So, maths can be a testing and challenging subject for children.
 However, parents can play their part in ensuring that they make it as interesting as possible while giving children the chance to learn and progress.